Terms of Service

 EmergencyAPI operates as a warnings republisher under the Australian Institute for Disaster Resilience (AIDR) guidelines.
 We commit to reflecting upstream changes issued by statutory warning providers on a best-effort basis, subject to the polling intervals disclosed at /v1/status:

-• Revisions and updates: when an upstream agency updates a warning, the next successful poll will refresh the record in our API.
-The timestamps.updatedfield reflects the agency's update time.
+- Revisions and updates: when an upstream agency updates a warning, the next successful poll will refresh the record in our API.
+The

-• De-escalations: when an upstream agency cancels, downgrades, or marks a warning as ended, we propagate that change on the next poll.
-Incidents that upstream agencies stop publishing are currently archived out of the active feed; an explicit is_retracted flag is planned for future schema versions.
+timestamps.updatedfield reflects the agency's update time. - De-escalations: when an upstream agency cancels, downgrades, or marks a warning as ended, we propagate that change on the next poll.
+Incidents that upstream agencies stop publishing are marked with an

-• Corrections: if we discover an inaccurate or inappropriate record in our dataset, we will remove, correct, or flag it as soon as practicable, and document any material correction in our changelog.
+is_retractedflag and remain visible for 24 hours before archival.
+Use?include_retracted=trueto retrieve retracted incidents. - Corrections: if we discover an inaccurate or inappropriate record in our dataset, we will remove, correct, or flag it as soon as practicable, and document any material correction in our changelog.

 None of the above commitments constitute a service-level guarantee.
 The upstream agency is always the authoritative source for current warning status.